MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/windows-hello-camera-driver-bring-up-guide.md

 # Camera driver bring up guide

-This topic discusses how to enable Windows Hello for an infrared (IR) camera and is meant for original equipment manufacturers (OEMs) and independent hardware vendors (IHVs) who want to provide this log on functionality in their devices.
+This topic discusses how to enable face authentication for an infrared (IR) camera and is meant for original equipment manufacturers (OEMs) and independent hardware vendors (IHVs) who want to provide this functionality in their devices.

 ## FrameServer

-The following diagram shows how Windows Hello works with the new driver stack through FrameServer:
+The following diagram shows how face authentication works with the new driver stack through FrameServer:

 ![windows hello and frameserver](images/windows-hello-device-model.png)